Summer + Water = Excitement Overload for Dogs

 Use a Leash for Introduction and Control

-- Keep your dog on leash when first approaching
+For pools or docks:- Keep your dog on leash when first approaching

 - Walk calmly around the perimeter without letting them jump in